 HEATHER HYOEUN AHN

-Heather is currently pursuing her DMA in composition from the Peabody Institute of the Johns Hopkins University, where she studies with Felipe Lara.
-She received her M.M. in composition from the Peabody Conservatory and B.M. from Ewha Womans University.
+Ahn is currently pursuing her D.M.A. in composition at the Peabody Institute of Johns Hopkins University, studying with Oscar Bettison and Felipe Lara.
+Previously, she earned her M.M. in composition at Peabody Institute and her B.M. at Ewha Women's University.